Enter your business details to see what each option would cost you. Prices are live from our database and shown in Australian dollars.

 Compliance is non-negotiable

 Every contender here lodges Single Touch Payroll Phase 2 to the ATO and handles superannuation, including the move toward Payday Super.
 That baseline is covered across the board, so let award-interpretation quality, cost per employee and integration with your accounting decide it.
+If award compliance is your main concern, our dedicated guide to the best payroll software for award interpretation goes deeper on the engines behind it.

 The verdict